Pink Tourmaline in Quartz Teardrop and Freeform Cabochons

 What is the difference between teardrop and freeform variants?

 Teardrop variants follow a silhouette with a rounded top and a pointed bottom.
-Freeform variants have a more organic and irregular silhouette, determined by the lapidary to make the most of the most interesting mineral pattern in the fragment.
-The dimensions of all are between 11 and 15 mm.
+Freeform variants have a more organic and irregular silhouette, determined by the lapidary to best utilize the most interesting mineral pattern of the fragment.

 Yes.
-At 7–7.5 Mohs, they are suitable for everyday use.
-In pendants, the stone has little rubbing contact with hard surfaces, so wear is minimal even without a closed bezel.
+At 7–7.5 Mohs, they are suitable for daily wear.
+In pendants, the stone has little abrasive contact with hard surfaces, so wear is minimal even without a closed bezel.

 Are the four variants clearly distinct?

 Yes.
-Each has its own inclusion pattern and, in some cases, a distinct shape (teardrop vs. freeform).
+Each has its own pattern of inclusions and, in some cases, a distinct shape (teardrop vs. freeform).
 Dimensional tolerance ±0.5 mm.

 What are the dimensions?